-Do not use gasohol other than that stated here.

-Other gasohol may cause fuel system damage or vehicle performance problems.

-Use of unleaded gasoline with an Octane rating lower than 87 may result in engine knocking.
-Persistent knocking can lead to engine damage.
+- Do not use gasohol other than that stated here.
+Other gasohol may cause fuel system damage or vehicle performance problems. - Using unleaded gasoline with an octane number or rating lower than the level previously stated will cause persistent heavy knocking.
+At worst, this will lead to engine damage.